heavyai/heavyai/docs/source/contributing.rst

 Updating Apache Thrift Bindings
 -------------------------------

-When the upstream `mapd-core`_ project updates its Apache Thrift definition file, the bindings shipped with ``heavyai`` need to be regenerated.
+When the upstream `HeavyDB`_ project updates its Apache Thrift definition file, the bindings shipped with ``heavyai`` need to be regenerated.
 Note that the `heavydb` repository must be cloned locally.

 .. code-block:: shell